encoredev/encore/docs/ts/develop/orms/drizzle.md

 lang: ts
 ---

-Here is an example of using [drizzle](https://orm.drizzle.team/) with Encore.ts.
-We use `db.connectionString` supply the connection string to drizzle:
+Encore supports using [Drizzle](https://orm.drizzle.team/) with TypeScript.
+Drizzle is a TypeScript ORM for Node.js and the browser.
+To use Drizzle with Encore, you need to create a new `SQLDatabase` instance and pass the connection string to Drizzle.

 ```ts
 -- database.ts --